felangga/felangga.github.io/_posts/2023-05-24-restore-mac.md

 Some of the traces were lifted because I'm not very careful when I remove the old capacitors.
 So I used the PCB UV glue to fix the traces and do some wiring to fix those disconnected traces.
 Sorry, I don't have photos of that.

 ## 4 May 2023
-The capacitors for the analog board has arrived.
+The capacitors for the analog board have arrived.
 Now it's time to do recapping the analog board.

 ### Caps gunk
 ![Caps gunk](/assets/img/mac_classic_ii/mac_analog_gunk.jpeg "Caps gunk")